nulen/jquery.vEllipsis/README.md

 		'linesClass': 'v-ellipsis-lines'	// class for changing number of lines });

-Adding another class named in 'linesClass', e.g. 'v-ellipsis-lines-4' changes target lines for this element to 4.
+Adding additional class with a name specified in 'linesClass' setting, e.g. 'v-ellipsis-lines-4', changes target lines for this element to 4.
 You can put any number you want.